henesy/blog/content/go-legacy/index.md

 +++

-# Code samples from Go-related languages
+# Go's History in Code

 This post intends to showcase programming patterns, or _stuff_, which is common between Newsqueak, Alef, Plan9 C, Limbo, and Go.